stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 ## Custom navigation

-This style navigation is hardcoded into your template, and you would need to be manually recreate (or copypasta) the navigation for any new templates you create.
+This style navigation is hardcoded into your template, and you would need to manually recreate (or copypasta) the navigation for any new templates you create.
 This might sound bad, but don't worry, we can take the same templating principles that we learned here and use them to create a [custom navigation widget](../editable-content-on-pages/README.md).